alfayoumy/alfayoumy.github.io/index.md

 -Trained the models on the labeled sensor data for real-time activity recognition.<br>
 -Optimized the model for accuracy, efficiency, and low latency to enable real-time operation.<br>
 -Tested and evaluated the model's performance in real-time scenarios.<br>
+-Developed a web app to display the model prediction results in real-time in a user-friendly interface.<br>

 </div>
 <br>